Six classes of food that provide us the nutrients and functioning agents to keep us healthy are listed below.

-Deficiency of Vitamin C may cause scurvy.
-Many fruits, vegetables, and liver are rich sources of Vitamin C. Some high vitamin C sources that Dear Son likes are banana, blueberries, broccoli, carrot, cherries, corn, cucumber, green beans, grape, mango, pear, peaches, plums, and watermelon.
+The deficiency of Vitamin C may cause scurvy.
+Many fruits, vegetables, and liver are rich sources of Vitamin C. Some high vitamin C sources that Dear Son likes are bananas, blueberries, broccoli, carrot, cherries, corn, cucumber, green beans, grape, mango, pear, peaches, plums, and watermelon.

 Vitamin E deficiencies are rare.
-However, mild haemolytic anaemia may be observed in newborns due to the deficiency of Vitamin E. Seeds, nuts, and vegetables are good sources of Vitamin E.
+However, mild hemolytic anemia may be observed in newborns due to Vitamin E deficiency.
+Seeds, nuts, and vegetables are good sources of Vitamin E.

 It is a good idea to keep a list of food that covers most of the vitamins.

 Sometimes we forget to make sure that the grains are whole grains.
 Whole wheat bread, whole grain pasta, and brown rice are good as fiber-rich carbohydrate intakes.
 It is good to make sure that half of the grains a child consumes are whole grains.
-This confirms enough fiber intake to help digestion.
+Whole grains confirm enough fiber intake to help digestion.

 We prefer low-fat meat as well as low-fat dairy products as protein sources for Dear Son.
 We give Dear Son 2% milk based on his pediatrician’s recommendation.
-We give him eggs in scrambled or boiled form.
-He likes both forms now although he did not want to eat eggs much in his early-toddler age.
+Dear Son now likes eggs in both scrambled and boiled form although he did not want to eat eggs much in his early-toddler age.

 Some high-protein sources for vegetarian preference are — tofu, lentils, black beans, lima beans, chickpeas, almonds, cashews, pumpkin seed, spinach, avocado, broccoli, and Brussels sprouts.
 Dear Son used to like black bean and lima beans when he was a toddler.
 Too bad that we did not continue all these vegetarian preferences.
 We need to get back to giving him good vegetable protein sources.